 No previous studies are found regarding the information about flood flows for the comparison purpose.
 Now, the flood flows are adopted based on the Log Pearson Type III distribution.
 The calculated flood flows cab be utilized as per the requirement of the project in the future needs.

-Diversion during Construction Flood